...

 Higashiyama Walking Course (東山遊歩道) and Shiroyama Park (城山公園)

-At Takayama city’s outskirt, there are a couple of temples.
-If you have done enough shopping and eating in the city center, how about taking a side tour to visit these temples well-preserved temples?
+In Takayama city’s outskirts, there are a couple of temples.
+If you have done enough shopping and eating in the city center, how about taking a side tour to visit these well-preserved temples?

 These temples are linked by the Higashiyama Walking Course.
-The 3.5 km course starts from the Higashiyamamachi (東山町) – located at Takayama’s east.
-After around 2 hours of exploration of these cultural rich assets, you will find yourself at Shiroyama Park (城山公園).
+The 3.5 km course starts from Higashiyamamachi (東山町), located in the east of Takayama.
+After around 2 hours of exploring these culturally rich assets, you will find yourself at Shiroyama Park (城山公園).

 The promenade, residing on a leafy hillside overlooking the old township, is one of the most scenic spots of Takayama during the cherry blossom season and autumn!

-Shiroyama Park was where Takayama Castle was located before it was ordered to be destroyed by Tokugawa Shogunate in 1695.
+Shiroyama Park was the location of Takayama Castle before it was ordered to be destroyed by the Tokugawa Shogunate in 1695.

 Ⓒ Takayama City

-Unryūji (雲龍寺) is s temple with a charming bell tower and garden.
+Unryūji (雲龍寺) is a temple with a charming bell tower and garden.
 It is also the starting point of the stunning Higashiyama Walk Course.
 Of course, you can start from Shiroyama Park too!

 Shiroyama Park is a 30-minute walk away from JR Takayama Station.
 If you are coming from Kami-Sannomachi, it’s a lot closer!